-Address: Bells Line of Road, Mount Tomah
+Address: Bells Line of Road, Mount Tomah, New South Wales

-8 Jenolan Caves
+9. Jenolan Caves

 Address: 4655 Jenolan Caves Road, Jenolan Caves

-9 Norman Lindsay Gallery & Museum
+10. Norman Lindsay Gallery & Museum

 Address: 14 Norman Lindsay Crescent, Faulconbridge

-11 Blue Mountains Heritage Centre
+11. Blue Mountains Heritage Centre

 Before heading out on any trails at Govetts Leap, you should pop into the Blue Mountains Heritage Centre.
 Interactive displays and videos provide useful information on the park, and you can purchase walking track guides, maps, and books on the region.

-Address: Govetts Leap Road, Blackheath
+Address: Govetts Leap Road, Blackheath, New South Wales

 Where to Stay in the Blue Mountains for Sightseeing

-We recommend these charming hotels and resorts in Katoomba, Windsor, Blackheath, and Leura, near Blue Mountains National Park:
+Blue Mountains accommodation ranges from elegant guesthouses to facility-packed resorts and budget-friendly motels.
+Check out these charming hotels and resorts in Katoomba, Windsor, Blackheath, and Leura, near Blue Mountains National Park: